-The Ducky Shine is a backlit mechanical keyboard (Cherry Blue, Red, Brown & Black).
+The Ducky Shine is a backlit mechanical keyboard that uses Cherry MX switches (Blue, Red, Brown or Black).
 It's available in both full-size and tenkeyless versions.

 Ranked in these QuestionsQuestion Ranking

 The Shine 3 has a dual layer PCB, plate mounted switches, as well as laser printed & UV Coated keycaps.
 Ducky also has the reputation of having some of the highest quality boards on the market.

 The Shine 3 comes with fully programmable LED lights under each and every keycap.
 There are 6 backlight patterns to choose from: Full (100%), Breathing, Wave Marquee, Snake Marquee, Reactive mode, and Ripple mode.
 When you buy the Shine 3 you have the option of picking the color of the backlighting LEDS from Red, Green, Blue, White, Magenta & Orange.

 The Ducky will remember all your customization settings for the lighting and other profile settings even if you turn it off or use it on another computer.

 Pro USB cable is detachable and replaceable